rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - `topicId` is the base64url encoding of the MIMI topicId.
 It is optional if empty.
 - `expires` is the expiration date/time of the message expressed as a VCON (text) date_type.
 It is optional if empty.
-- `inReplyTo` is the base64url encoding of the MIMI content messageId of the message to which this message is replying (or reacting).
+- `inReplyTo` is an array of three values: the base64url encoding of the MIMI content messageId of the message to which this message is replying (or reacting), the hash algorithm expressed as an integer (SHA-256 is 1), and the base64url hash of the decrypted mimi-content.
 It is optional if empty.
 - `lastSeen` is an array of base64url-encoded message ids.
 It is mandatory.
 - `mimiExtensions` is a object (map) containing MIMI extensions.
 It is optional.